 Stand Up Paddle Boarding, Jeffreys Bay

 Visitors can reserve a standup paddleboarding tour on the Jeffreys Bay lagoon.
 You do not have to be professional, as it is available for all levels.
-Enjoy navigating the waters and watching local wildlife, such as flamingos and water birds, in the close nature reserve.
+Enjoy navigating the waters and watching local wildlife, such as flamingos and water birds, in the nearby nature reserve.

 Tsitsikamma Canopy Tour